cissica/downshiftologycli/README.md

 ## Usage

-TODO: Write usage instrutions herec
-Once installed, you will be prompted to enter
+Once installed, follow the instructions to get to those recipes.

 ## Development